melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 ### Bind network port only to the localhost interface

-By default port mapping will be mapped to all interfaces (0.0.0.0).
-However, it's a good pratice to add Nginx in front of the service, which could also add SSL/TLS certs as well as load balancing.
-In that case we should say to Docker to only map the ports to localhost (127.0.0.1), like so in your Docker compose file.
-So from:
+By default Docker port mapping will be mapped to all interfaces (`0.0.0.0`).
+However, it's a good pratice to add Nginx in front of the service, which allows you to add a SSL/TLS certificate as well as load balancing.

+In the case you have a reverse proxy like Nginx in front of your Docker containers, you only want to map the Docker ports to localhost (`127.0.0.1`).
+This can be done by changing your Docker compose file (or `docker run` command line).
+An example of Docker compose, change from:

 ```yaml
 ports:
   - "8080:8080"
 ```

-To only listen on localhost:
+To only listen on `localhost` / `127.0.0.1`:

 ```yaml
 ports:
   - "127.0.0.1:8080:8080"
 ```

-Within Nginx you can then forward the incoming web request from a domain name to 127.0.0.1:8080.
-Example snippet for Nginx (just an example; depends on your app):
+Then within Nginx config you will proxy the incoming web requests from a specific (sub) domain name to `127.0.0.1:8080`.
+Example snippet for Nginx:

 ```ini
 location / {